Chenghuexin/Obsidian_backup/Paper/Advance ML/Final Project.md

 - ##### Limitaion: even if an image changes in terms of scaling, shifting, or orientation, the significance of the key-query position in RPE stays the same.

 # KP-PRE
-- dynamically adapts based on image keypoints
+- dynamically adapts(key, query) based on image keypoints(facial landmark)